bevanswanson/dnd-resources/gimble.md

 >
 > ### Description/Background
 >
-> ***Appearance*** : Small build (not small for a gnome, average for a gnome), with scraggly tawny hair, tied up, a neat pointy beard in the shape of a holly leave, and piercing blue eyes.
+> ***Appearance*** : Small build (not small for a gnome, average for a gnome), with scraggly tawny hair, tied up, a neat pointy beard in the shape of a holly leaf, and piercing blue eyes.
 Various piercings and jewelery made of bone and wood.
 Leather armour with loads of pockets sewn on.
 >
 > ***Characteristics*** : Hates bullies and metal.
 >